Bam4d/bam4d.github.io/src/posts/markdown/k-dimensional-connect-n-p2.md

     <img src="./images/connect-4/10x10-5/deepq_vs_deepq_steps.png" />
 </div>

-As expected, the network can learn easily against the random player, and there seems to be a small advantage for player 1 when learning against itself.
+As expected, the model can learn easily against the random player, and there seems to be a small advantage for player 1 when learning against itself.

 Lets add some more complexity!!